A full four-year graduate entry Doctor of Medicine (MD) is delivered by Flinders University through the Northern Territory Medical Program (NTMP).

 From 2011, students enrolled in the NTMP study Years 1 and 2 of Flinders University's Doctor of Medicne (MD) from the CDU campus in Darwin.
 The focus is on basic sciences; clinical skills; professional and societal perspectives of health; and the normal function and disease in individual body systems e.g. cardiovascular, respiratory, etc. At the end of Year 2 there is a period of intensive training that prepares students for direct involvement in patient care in Years 3 and 4.

 Year 3 is the major clinical year of the medical course.
-All students enrolled in the NTMP spend one semester based at Royal Darwin Hospital and one semester in either the Community Based Medical Education (CBME) Darwin program or at one of our rural sites, either Katherine or Alice Springs.
+Most students enrolled in the NTMP spend one semester based at Royal Darwin Hospital and one semester in either the Community Based Medical Education (CBME) Darwin program or at one of our remote sites, either Katherine or Alice Springs.
 This blend of a semester in a local community, combined with a semester at Royal Darwin Hospital offers students exposure to the broad spectrum of health care from the primary to the tertiary level.
 A limited number of Adelaide based students may have the option to join the NTMP cohort for Year 3.
 Written exams and Objective Structured Clinical Examinations (OSCEs) are held in Darwin at the end of third year.

 The final year of the medical course requires students to complete five Core Rotations, two elective units and one holiday term.
 Students can choose to complete their Core Rotations in Darwin, Alice Springs, Nhulunbuy or Adelaide, or a combination of these locations.